Nfratt/Uconn-classwork/thesequeltomysql/02-SequelizeQuestions/Sequelize_Instructions.md

   ```
   	- Answer: What is Sequelize?
+	  a node.js ORM for databases like mySQL
+	orm= OBJECT relational mapping
   	- Answer: What advantages does it offer?
+		It features solid transaction support, relations, eager and lazy loading, read replication and more.
   	- Answer: How do I install it?
 How do I incorporate it into my app?
+		npm install --save sequelize
+		$ npm install --save mysql2

   	- Answer: What the heck is a Sequelize model?
 What role will it play?
+	  	A representation of tabel data for sequalize

   	- Answer: Let's say I have the below table in MySQL.